nathygmachado/pluritech-image-php/README.md

 # pluritech-image-php

-# Image Upload for PHP from Base64 (v1)
+# Image Upload for PHP from Base 64 (v1)

-This repository contains the open source PHP that allows image upload from your PHP app wit size pre-configured.
+This repository contains the open source PHP that allows image upload from your PHP app with pre-configured size.

 ## Installation